Online Engineering Programs Home

 • Expected Time to Completion: Two years

-This master’s degree provides students with the expertise needed for a better understanding the holistic development, management, and design processes of software systems and applications.
+This master’s degree provides students with the expertise needed for a better understanding of the holistic development, management, and design processes of software systems and applications.
 Students will learn to identify client and user needs and gain the necessary skills to implement or create software-based solutions.
-Some of the courses in the curriculum are software project management; software analysis and design; software verification and validation; software evolution; object-oriented design; and software reuse.
+Some of the courses in the curriculum are software project management; software analysis and design; software verification and validation; software evolution; object-oriented design; and software engineering economics.

 To get accepted into the program, applicants must have a bachelor’s degree in computer science, software engineering, computer engineering, or a closely related major, a minimum GPA of 3.0, official transcripts, a current resume, and proof of English language proficiency for international students, among others.